Zaqqum

 Zaqqoum, the fruit of the dwellers of Jahannam.

-In Islamic tradition, the Zaqqum is a cursed tree that is rooted in the center of Hell.
-It is first referred to in the Quran on five occasions (17:60; 37:62-68; 44:43; 56:52), the latter three referring to it by name.
-There, it is described as producing fruits torturously fed to those condemned in hell as they burn the stomachs of the damned.
-Afterwards, those in hell are fed boiling liquids in a frenzy.
+In Islam, the Zaqqum is a cursed tree that is rooted in the center of Jahannam.
+It is first mentioned in the Quran (17:60; 37:62–68; 44:43; 56:52), three times by name, as a tree that produces fruits that is fed to the inhabitants of hell to burn their stomachs, before they are also fed boiling liquids.

 In Islamic exegesis and modern scholarship, the Zaqqum tree has also been related to Surat al-Masad, which cryptically describes a figure whose title is Abu Lahab.

 Etymology

 Al-Tabari claimed in his Tafsir that the word Zaqqum comes from a word meaning "bitter", although this gloss has not been accepted.
 Other grammarians believed it was a loanword from outside of Arabic, a view accepted by modern specialists, although the exact etymology is debated.
 According to Emran El-Badawi, proposals for the word's etymology have included:...
 Aramaic ziqta meaning “goad;” Akkadian ziqtu meaning “spike;” or Middle Persian zaxm meaning “wound.” ...
 Others consider it a loanword from Greek sykon meaning “fig,” connected to the “accursed tree in the recitations” (Q 17:60), the tree of knowledge (Genesis 2:9), and the intervening Christian teachings about the “tree of death.”